CyanJoeng/Lighter-ROS-Message/README.md

 # CMG
-A lighter alternative to ROS messages
+A lighter massage porter with ROS-like API.